-An important step in purchasing a new home is having it inspected by a professional home inspections company in Calgary.
+An important step in purchasing a new home is having it inspected by a professional home inspection company.
 Hired by the home buyer, the inspector will examine the house for any damages, faulty systems or repairs that might be needed.
 They will give the buyer a detailed inspection report, share their expert advice and make recommendations so the buyer can make a more informed decision on whether or not they want to buy the house, renegotiate the sale price or have a good idea what they’ll have to do once they move in.

 Here is what a home inspector will look over:

 The inspector will give a full inspection of the homes critical structural components.
 That includes looking closely at the foundation inside and out.
 They will inspect the roof, looking for peeling or missing shingles, loose flashing and other roof damage.
 The attic, walls and ceiling will be inspected for signs of past water damage, leakage or mold.
 They will be able to conduct moisture testing and the results will be included in the final report.

 A close inspection of the home’s exterior might reveal broken seals on windows and doors, deteriorating walk ways or steps up to the house, damage or cracked concrete as well as any issues with outdoor structures like a deck or garage.
 The home inspector will be able to detect much needed repairs to the home’s exterior and make recommendations.

 They will check all of the visible components of the mechanical systems including the plumbing, electrical and heating and cooling system.
 Visible piping, drains, vents and if applicable, sump pump will be inspected to insure they are fitted and working properly.
 Visible electrical will be examined to ensure everything is to code and operating safely.
 The condition of the heating and cooling system will be checked, examined for wear and tear, maintenance issues and safety.
 They will also inspect any fireplaces and chimneys.